Philip Hellström Bängs

 Philip Hellström Bängs (born 24 March 2003) is an international speedway rider from Sweden.

 Speedway career

 In 2021, Hellström Bängs helped Sweden qualify for the final of the 2021 Speedway of Nations (the World team Championships of speedway).
 He has made the Swedish Under 21 title podium in three successive years from 2020 to 2022.

 He helped Valsarna win the Allsvenskan during the 2022 Swedish Speedway season.
+He rode for Smederna in 2023 and 2024.

+In 2024, he qualified for the final series of the 2024 SGP2 (the World U21 Championship) and helped Sweden win the silver medal at the Under-21 Team World Championship in Manchester.
+Additionally he became the Swedish U21 champion, denying two time champion Casper Henriksson a third consecutive title.